Bund yields bounce as euro zone data hints at "good" deflation

 “It is crucial to differentiate what kind of deflation is at play,” said Samy Chaar, chief economist at Lombard Odier.
 “The figures ... are skewed because of the low oil price ...
 Overall, what we have is good disinflation.”

-German 10-year Bund yields last traded 2 basis points higher on the day at 0.48 percent, pulling away from a record low of 0.433 percent hit earlier in the day.
+German 10-year Bund yields last traded flat at 0.46 percent, coming off a record low of 0.433 percent hit earlier in the day.
 Dutch, Belgian, Austrian and Finnish bonds yields also bounced off troughs.

-Markets still expect the ECB to tackle the risk of a prolonged period of deflation by launching a large-scale government bond purchase scheme early in the year to help bring the headline inflation back to the bank’s near 2 percent target.
+Markets still expect the ECB to tackle the risk of a prolonged period of deflation by launching a large-scale government bond purchases programme early in the year to help bring the headline inflation back to the bank’s near 2 percent target.

+“The emergence of negative inflation does forcefully raise the spectre of a possible prolonged period of deflation,” said James Ashley, chief European economist at RBC Capital Markets.

+“In other words, for those policymakers who, hitherto, might have been undecided over whether or not to take further action immediately, this may be just the clarion call that was required to appreciate the gravity of the situation.”

 The ECB would be worried that the euro five-year, five-year breakeven forward, which shows where markets expect inflation forecasts for the beginning of 2025 to be at the start of 2020, traded as low as 1.57 percent.

-Illustrating fears that the euro zone might succumb to a prolonged period of growth-crippling deflation, 30-year German yields traded as low as at 1.06 percent, below equivalent Japanese yields.
+Illustrating fears that the euro zone might succumb to a prolonged period of growth-crippling deflation, 30-year German yields traded at 1.15 percent, just below equivalent Japanese yields.
 The last time long-term German yields traded lower than Japanese yields was at the height of the euro zone debt crisis in mid-2012.

-“The marginal surprise to the upside on the core inflation rate was just a trigger for some overdue consolidation and for the market to take a welcome breather after that very strong rally we’ve had since the onset of the new year,” said David Schnautz, a strategist at Commerzbank.
-“It doesn’t change anything substantially heading into the ECB meeting.”

-Schnautz said Bund yields could fall to 0.30-0.40 percent heading into the Jan.
-22 meeting and on an announcement of QE.

-Rabobank market economist Emile Cardon said the post-inflation blip in yields was likely to be capped by expectations that the Swiss National Bank will invest the euros it bought to cap the red-hot franc in top-rated bonds.
+Rabobank market economist Emile Cardon said the post-inflation blip in Bund yields is likely to be capped by expectations that the Swiss National Bank will invest the euros it bought to cap the red-hot franc in top-rated bonds.

 “I expect the SNB to buy euro-denominated assets to protect the 1.20 level.
 This is partly why we’ve seen such falls in Bund yields earlier today and one reason why the upside in Bund yields is limited,” he said.